unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Crypto-js or crypto-es or webcrypto?

-By default the plugin uses the crypto-js library for page decryption, but using the browser's built-in webcrypto engine is also possible (set `webcrypto: true`).
+By default the plugin uses the browser's built-in webcrypto engine for page decryption, but using the crypto-js library is also possible (set `webcrypto: false`).

 The main advantage of webcrypto over crypto-js is that it is much faster, allowing higher calculation difficulty for key derivation (`kdf_pow`).
-Also it may be easier to implement key derivation functions other than PBKDF2 with webcrypto in the future.
+Also it may be easier to use key derivation functions other than PBKDF2 with webcrypto in the future.

-On the other hand crypto-js is implemented in pure Javascript without any dependencies and well tested (but it probably won't receive any updates as development stalled in 2021, see [here](https://github.com/brix/crypto-js/#discontinued)) and we know nothing about how good or bad webcrypto is implemented in different browsers.
+On the other hand crypto-js is implemented in pure Javascript without any dependencies and well tested (but it probably won't receive any updates as development stalled in 2023, see [here](https://github.com/brix/crypto-js/#discontinued)) and we know nothing about how good or bad webcrypto is implemented in different browsers.

+There is one problem with the browsers webcrypto engine though:
+It is disabled in a non-secure context, meaning it is only available if the connection to the web server is made through a TLS connection (https) or if served through localhost (127.0.0.1).
+But this plugin handles the decryption purely on the client side, so a non-secure connection to the server is only a security risk in terms of that the traffic could be manipulated to inject malware.
+But this also is possible if someone evil has access to the webspace and manipulates the files there.
+In both cases it is only possible to detect modifications by [checking signatures](#signing-of-generated-files).

 There is a new variation of [crypto-js](https://github.com/brix/crypto-js), called [crypto-es](https://github.com/entronad/crypto-es).
 It provides the same functions, but is implemented in modern javascript and can be activated by setting `esm: true`.